Home » Engineering » mechanical engineering » The Role of Manufacturing Processes in mechanical engineering

 • In case of hot forming, the material is heated above the recrystallization temperature (up to plastic state) and then deformed by the application of external force.
 Recrystallization temperature is the temperature at which the crystal structure of the metal starts to change.
 Sometime metal may be heated below the recrystallization temperature and above the ambient or room temperature to make it soft for the forming process.

-• This is called warm forming.
-Some of the important metals forming processes are: Hot working, processes forging, rolling, hot spinning, extrusion, hot drawing and hot spinning.
-Some of the cold working processes are: cold forging, cold rolling, cold heading, cold drawing, wire drawing, stretch forming, sheet metal working processes such as piercing, punching, lancing, notching, coining, squeezing, deep drawing, bending etc.
+• This process is known as warm forming.
+Some important hot working processes include forging, rolling, hot spinning, extrusion, and hot drawing.
+Engineers perform these operations at high temperatures to shape metals efficiently.
+In contrast, cold working processes involve shaping metals at or near room temperature.
+These include cold forging, cold rolling, cold heading, cold drawing, wire drawing, and stretch forming.
+Additionally, sheet metal operations such as piercing, punching, lancing, notching, coining, squeezing, deep drawing, and bending also fall under cold working techniques.

 Machining Processes